 6 Ways to Adjust Your Kid’s Attitude without Losing Your Mind

 A child with a negative, complaining attitude can wear down even the best dads.
 Authors Scott Turansky and Joanne Miller offer some hope for parents trying to stop the complaining in their book, Good and Angry.
-Here are 6 practical ways to adjust your kid’s attitude without losing your mind:
+Here are 6 practical ways to help give your kids an attitude adjustment without losing your mind:

 1. Identify Emotions.